|

 Post-Production Testing - This type of testing usually gets

-implemented near the end or shortly after the product design release
+implemented near the end or shortly after the product design release to

-to production.
+production.
 It is useful to structure these types of tests to be

 identical to the final reliability verification tests conducted at the

 end of the design phase.
-This is to be able to assess the effects of
+This is to be able to assess the effects of the

-with actual production units, potential problems in the manufacturing
+units, potential problems in the manufacturing process can be identified

-process can be identified before many units get shipped.
+before many units get shipped.

 - Design/Process